-- Global Trade Cycle.
+- Global trade cycle.
 Economic growth is global in nature.
 This means countries are increasingly interconnected. (e.g. recession in one country affects global trade and invariably causes an economic downturn in major trading partners.)

 - Financial system increasingly global in nature.
-When US banks suffered losses due to sub-prime mortgage crisis, it affected all major banks in other countries who had bought financial derivatives from US banks and mortgage companies.
+When US banks suffered losses due to the sub-prime mortgage crisis, it affected all major banks in other countries who had bought financial derivatives from US banks and mortgage companies.

 - Increased mobility of labour.
 People are more willing to move between different countries in search for work.
 Global trade remittances now play a large role in transfers from developed countries to developing countries.

 - Increased free trade is important.
-However, there are various trade barriers still in existence and this has not stopped the growth of globalisation.
+However, there are various trade barriers still in existence, and this has not stopped the growth of globalisation.

 Diagrams for Globalisation

 I would draw a diagram for trade creation, showing how the removal of trade barriers increases exports and imports.
-Also economies of scale are very important for encouraging increased specialisation of global production.
+Also, economies of scale are very important for encouraging increased specialisation of global production.